...

 Incapacity from Injury or Illness

-Injury or sudden illness can impair a person’s ability to manage their affairs, necessitating guardianship to protect assets and health decisions.
+Incapacity arising from injury or sudden illness can impair a person’s ability to manage their affairs, necessitating guardianship to protect assets and health decisions.

 Chronic Disabilities and Degenerative Conditions